Law enforcement ties, long delay complicate Arbery case

 Moments later, Arbery is shot.

 According to the police report, Gregory McMichael said he saw a person he suspected of burglary “hauling ass” down the street.
 He ran inside his house, calling for his son Travis.
-The two grabbed their guns, hopped into a pickup truck and chased him down.
+The two grabbed their guns, hopped into a pickup truck and chased him.

 Gregory McMichael told police they wanted to talk to Arbery and tried to corner him, but he began to “violently attack” Travis McMichael, the report says.
 The two fought over the shotgun, and Arbery was shot.
 The McMichaels claimed self-defense.